hyweljohnllewellyn/hywelme/_posts/2023-05-08-kia-niro-ev-3-month-honest-ownership-review-good-bad-uk.md

 I just wish that I could power my entire home.
 With a 64kWh battery, the Kia Niro EV could power my home for almost a week.

 ### Good - Driver Assist
-One of the best things about the car is the heads up display, which along with auto highway assist adaptive cruise control and built-in navigation with live traffic data makes driving on the motorway almost relaxing.
+One of the best things about the car is it makes driving on the motorway.
+This is because of the many driver asists most notably, the heads up display, highway assist cruise control and built-in navigation with live traffic data.

 Unlike [Kia Connect](https://www.kia.com/uk/dealers/citygatehighwycombe/owners/telematics/#:~:text=YOUR%20FREE%20SEVEN%2DYEAR%20CONNECTED,digital%20features%20in%20your%20car), which is free for 7 years in the UK,  [Tesla charge £9.99 monthly for live traffic data](https://www.tesla.com/en_gb/support/connectivity).

 In fact, after a 200 mile journey to Wales on the M4, I needed to remind myself that I was actually the driver, when eventually I came off the motorway.